NickCulbertson/Now-Page-Template/README.md

 3. Adding your cover artwork by replacing the "cover.png" file in the img folder.

-4. Add the entire files to your site's root directory.
+4. Add the files to your site's root directory.
 Now your page is available at `http://www.YOUR_WEBSITE_NAME.com/now`

 5. Share the link and do the happy dance!